Brownies were the go-to baked good of my childhood, and as an adult, I took a serious step back from them because I’d had enough.

 - Grease an 8x8 inch square baking pan and line with parchment paper.

-- Melt the chopped chocolate and butter.
+- Melt the chopped chocolate, butter and applesauce.
 Stir constantly.
 (You can do this in the microwave, heating in 10 second intervals and stirring until everything is melted OR you can melt these ingredients together using a double boiler.)

 - Remove from heat and let cool slightly.